 Shawn Bannon is the founder of Bannon Leadership Consulting and Bannon Communications.
 Bannon served as Senior Vice President and Director of Executive, Employee and HR Communications for The PNC Financial Services Group from 2012-2020.
 Prior to that he managed communications for the Pittsburgh G-20 Partnership ( the regional host committee for the 2009 Pittsburgh G-20 Summit of global heads of state); served as Vice President of Communications for the Allegheny Conference on Community Development and was Assistant Vice President of Corporate Communications with Mellon Financial Corporation (now BNY Mellon).

-Dr. Karen Jerome-Zapadka is a Gastroenterology specialist with over 32 years of diverse experience currently practicing at Valley Gastroenterology Associates.
+Dr. Karen Jerome-Zapadka is a Gastroenterology and Obesity Medicine specialist with over 32 years of diverse experience currently practicing at Valley Gastroenterology Associates.
 She is affiliated with Heritage Valley Health System, where she serves on the Board of Directors.
 Dr. Jerome-Zapadka has been at the forefront of developing programs and partnerships to raise more awareness and provide better education to patients and healthcare providers about fatty liver disease.
 She has implemented a comprehensive obesity program in her practice, has developed a multi-disciplinary nutrition committee through Heritage Valley and took a lead role in the Pediatric Symposium, an event to raise awareness of pediatric liver disease.

 Susan Brozek Scott is the founder and President and of CEO of Afterschool Buddy, Inc., a Pittsburgh-based multimedia production company.
 Her 28-year television career spanned four states and five stations as anchor/reporter/talk show host and senior local programming producer.
 Brozek Scott has also produced videos for many organizations including “Silent Epidemic: the liver disease NASH” for NASH kNOWledge.
 She has also served as a Director for nonprofit Luminari’s “I Want to Be an Ambassador!”™ a seven-day summer camp in Pittsburgh and Washington, D.C., designed to help teens master the skill sets and character traits of a successful ambassador, especially the vital art of diplomacy.